kshardha/cicdnewman/README.md

   </p></details><p/>

-* When your stack creation is complete you will have an api to test.
+* When your stack creation is complete you have an API to test.
-* Take a look at the API Gateway and Lambda consoles to see what the cloudformation templates created.
+* Take a look at the API Gateway and Lambda consoles to see what the cloud formation templates created.

-# 02 - API testing with Postman client and cli
+# 02 - API testing with Postman client and CLI

-In this section we will use the Postman client and the CLI to test our api and make sure it meets our functional requirements.
+In this section, we use the Postman client and the CLI to test our API and make sure it meets our functional requirements.

 #### via the postman client